 The bridges across the Los Angeles river/concrete channel are quite popular for car commercials.
 They offer a wide open road, easy crowd control, and a background of the downtown skyscrapers.
 Below is a recent commercial for the all new Volvo S90, in which the car drives across the 4th Street Bridge

 I’ve annotated the screen capture to point out the two distinctive buildings that I noticed.
-Unlike the other commercials highlighted in this post, the Volvo S90 ad on YouTube is currently available for viewing (as of January 2017).

 One of the images that was bothering me for a long time (and was one of the reasons this post has been simmering in Drafts for so long), was the “crows” commercial for the 2015 Acura TLX.
 Something about that image screamed “historic downtown L.A.”, but I couldn’t recall its location.
 I finally went to Google Image search — “downtown Los Angeles buildings with columns” — and it was on the list.
 The building turns out to be the Farmers and Merchants National Bank building at 401 S. Main Street., which was built in 1905 (more about the Farmers and Merchants National Bank from Water and Power Associates.).

 Of course, many car commercials are filmed elsewhere, like the next one, which is from Austin, Texas: the Congress Avenue bridge (the “bat bridge”), which is world famous for its nightly bat flyouts.
 I recognized it because I once stayed there while in town for a conference.